rogreyroom/frontend-starter/README.md

 - copy the repo
 - follow requirements and install
-- for developing use npm run dev or gulp dev
+- for developing use npm start or gulp dev
 - go to design.html to see setup of the project
 - for start tweak `_vars.scss_` to your needs
 - have fun